your-tools/tsrc/docs/ref/formats.md

 * `tag` (optional):
     * When running `tsrc init`: Project will be cloned at the provided tag.
     * When running `tsrc sync`:  If the project is clean, project will be reset to the given tag, else a warning message will be printed.
 * `sha1` (optional):
     * When running `tsrc init`: Project will be cloned, and then reset to the given sha1.
     * When running `tsrc sync`:  If the project is clean, project will be reset to the given sha1, else a warning message will be printed.
 * `copy` (optional): A list of dictionaries with `file` and `dest` keys.
+* `symlink` (optional): A list of dictionaries with `source` and `target` keys.

 Here's a full example: